BitScout/hydrant_radar/README.md

 * Uses the default OSM map, using https://leafletjs.com/index.html
 * Queries POIs directly from the Overpass API, so updates are visible within minutes!

-## Future development

-* Add Swimming pools with estimated surface
-* Add toggle to stop GPS updates, pulling POIs for the current view instead of the GPS position
-* Make circles configurable
-* Show hazards like CO2 fire suppression systems